What Size Heat Pump? (and lots more besides!)

 Do you want one charge of the cylinder per day (off peak) or are you happy with on demand top ups?
 Ie, as soon as you start to empty the cylinder, it starts to heat again.

-Also, longer and consistent runs will lead to better COP than short sharp bursts.
+Although longer and consistent hot water runs will lead to better COP than short sharp bursts.

-The only potential problematic combination would be a home with a low heat demand (so small heat pump) and high water usage.
+The only potential problematic combination could be a home with a low heat demand (so small heat pump) and high water usage (where a larger heat pump would help).

 Final Thoughts and Disclaimer